 This weekend we attended our first ever medieval market as part of the reenactors of the event, rather than as part of the public.
 We sold our spiced wine (lutendranck & hypocras) in our stall, that was a part of a larger camp, which we shared with a friend and his family.
 It was a bit crowded but it was fun and we had a great time.
 We sold most of our wine, so we were very happy about that.

-I had cooked a number of pies for lunch and for dinner we made a quick vegetable soup and grilled some lamb sausages – which worked great – especially the soup.
+Before the event I had cooked a number of hand pies for lunch.
+For dinner we made a quick vegetable soup and grilled some lamb sausages – which worked great – especially the soup.
 I will write-up the recipes for both later, but I forgot to take a picture of the soup.

-Photos by me, my dad and my mom.
+Photos by me, my dad, my mom and my uncle.

 Kasper is adding the lables to the wine as the finishing touches